RavensbourneWebMedia/UX-design/sessions/session-10.md

 1. Pick one of your competitors, choose a page from their site.

-2. Save that page to your computer (`Save as Webpage, Complete`), because you're going to change its copy.
+2. Save that page to your computer (`Save as Webpage, Complete`), because you're going to change its copy (you may want to take out all the `<script ...></script>` parts, as they could interfere with your edits).

 3. Taking inspiration from Queneau's *Exercises in Style*, re-write that page in at least 2 different ways.